immersive-web/webxr/explainer.md

 ### High quality rendering

-While in exclusive sessions, the UA is responsible for providing a framebuffer that is correctly optimized for presentation to the `VRSession` in each VRFrame.
+While in exclusive sessions, the UA is responsible for providing a framebuffer that is correctly optimized for presentation to the `VRSession` in each `VRPresentationFrame`.
 Developers can optionally request either the buffer size or viewport size be scaled, though the UA may not respect the request.
 Even when the UA honors the scaling requests, the result is not guaranteed to be the exact percentage requested.

 The first scaling mechanism is done by specifying a `framebufferScaleFactor` at `VRWebGLLayer` creation time.
 In response, the UA may create a framebuffer that is based on the requested percentage of the maximum size supported by the `VRDevice`.
 On some platforms such as Daydream, the UA may set the default value of `framebufferScaleFactor` to be less 1.0 for performance reasons.
 Developers explicitly wishing to use the full resolution on these devices can do so by requesting the `framebufferScaleFactor` be set to 1.0.